thaitri2005/PWControl/README.md

 <img src="logo.png" width="128" height="128" alt="scrcpy"/> <br/>

 ## Notable features:
--Protection with Master Password <br/>
+-Protection with Master Password that can be changed when needed<br/>
--Change Master Password <br/>
+-Database built with SQLite3<br/>
 -Save accounts <br/>
 -Load accounts to see the passwords <br/>
 -Automatically copy the loaded passwords to the clipboard <br/>